jcampbell05/volcano/README.md

 ## Installation

-To install Volcano, you can follow these steps:
+To install Volcano firtly make sure `python` and `poetry` are installed then follow these steps:

 1. Clone the Volcano repository to your local machine.
 2. Navigate to the root directory of the repository.